-Au Petit Tonneau: This cozy traditional French bistrot headed by Chef Vincent Neveu is well-appreciated by locals for its annual Easter lunch menu.
-Seasonal dishes focus on French classic fare such as Blanquette of veal and duck leg with a honey sauce.
-Make sure to call ahead or reserve online, and ask about the Easter offering early to avoid disappointment.
+- Au Petit Tonneau: This cozy traditional French bistro headed by Chef Vincent Neveu is well-revered by locals for its annual Easter lunch menu.
+Seasonal dishes focus on classic French fare such as Blanquette of veal and duck leg with honey sauce.

-The American Church in Paris (Protestant/interdenominational) also frequently hosts English-language Easter sermons.
-This church, a hub for the American expatriate community in Paris, is located near the Eiffel Tower.
+The American Church in Paris (Protestant/interdenominational) also frequently hosts Easter sermons in English.
+This church, a hub for the American expatriate community, is located near the Eiffel Tower.

 Easter is one of the most kid-friendly holidays of the year, so why not take advantage of Paris' beautiful green spaces by organizing a mini Easter egg hunt in one of its parks or gardens?
 From the Jardin des Tuileries to the Jardin du Luxembourg, these vast parks make it easy to observe this Easter tradition, even away from home.
 Another idea is to have an Easter picnic.
 April temperatures in Paris tend to hover above 50 degrees Fahrenheit, so as long as you bring a jacket, you can sit among the springtime blooms while you dine al fresco.